 PROPER NORTHERN ROAST – MENU

-Every Sunday the kitchen serves the areas most popular full Sunday roast created in traditional Northern style.
+The kitchen serves the areas most popular full Sunday roast created in traditional Northern style.

 Both the historic and the contemporary inform the space, objects form villages that have kept ancient pagan rituals alive sit alongside showcased JSC artists who have taken inspiration from the culture, including; Hand crafted costumes by Royal College graduate Julia Hayes, folkloric prints by Alice Pattullo and David Owen, and taxidermy head-dresses from milliner Loren Anthony James-Wood.